pubnub/pubnub-mcp-server/resources/sdk_docs/swift_channel-groups.md

 # Channel Groups API for Swift Native SDK

-Channel groups allow bundling many channels into a named group you can subscribe to.
+Channel groups let you bundle many channels under one group name and subscribe to that group to receive messages from all contained channels.

+##### Channel group operations

-- Channel group operations: You can't publish to a channel group—only subscribe.
-To publish, send to each channel individually.
+- You can't publish to a channel group; only subscribe to it.
+Publish to individual channels instead.
-- Requires Stream Controller add-on: All Channel Group operations require the Stream Controller add-on enabled for your key in the PubNub Admin Portal.

 ## Add channels to a channel group

+##### Requires Stream Controller add-on

 Adds channels to a channel group.